BeyondTeam/BDReborn/README.md

 # Installation

-**If use BDHelper put your helper bot Username Without @ in line 22
+**If use BDHelper put your helper bot Username Without @ in bot.lua, line 22

 ```sh
 # Let's install the bot.